wmjordan/Codist/README.md

   If you mess up your syntax highlight styles, you can press the _Reset_ button to reset all settings to default, or press the _Light theme_ or _Dark theme_ button to reapply predefined themes.

-  **Note**: There is a known issue in _Codist_ that if you change the theme of Visual Studio, you may have to restart it for the syntax highlight to work properly.
+  **Note**: There is a known issue in _Codist_ that if you change the theme of Visual Studio, you may have to restart it to make syntax highlight settings to work properly.

   From version 4.5 on, it is possible to load only part of the syntax preset or backup theme by unchecking check boxes under _Load following parts when importing themes_.